What about Children Using Spiritual Gifts?

 ---- See 1 Corinthians 12:7, 18; 1 Peter 4:10. ----

-You may want to implement the following ideas before considering the use of a spiritual gifts test with children:
+You may want to implement the following ideas before considering the use of a spiritual gifts test with children since their experience-base is so limited.

 Provide teaching about spiritual gifts and God's design for the church.